Towards the flourishing self

 Australia, New Zealand and Asia-Pacific Arts Therapy Association (ANZATA); Oncology Social Work Australia (OSWA); Impress Studio; Flying Arts Alliance (FAA); Brisbane Institute of Art (BIA).

 'Be whole in everything.
 Put all you are

 My publications include several book chapters; peer reviewed journal articles; NDIS-relevant research reports; and essays.
-I have also co-edited two journals; exhibited research-based art works in art shows; published several commentaries in various media outlets including The Conversation; and written almost 20 commissioned policy submissions and reports.
-My book chapter, Visual Narratives: Contemplating the Storied Images of Disability and Disablement, is currently in press.
+I have co-edited two journals; exhibited research-based art works in art shows; published several commentaries in various media outlets including The Conversation; and written almost 20 commissioned policy submissions and reports.

 Donna McDonald BA BSW MA PhD

 ABN: 57 565 376 193 | E: firstname.lastname@example.org